makzumi/laravel-calendar/README.md

 		"makzumi/calendar": "dev-master"

-After that run a composer update, then in app.php:
+After that run a composer update, then in app.php add:

 		'providers' => array(
 					...,
 					'Makzumi\Calendar\CalendarServiceProvider',
 				),

-Usage, from your controller:
+To use, create a new Calender instance and generate it, below you'll find several options to customize it as well:

 		$events = array(
 			"2014-04-09 10:30:00" => array(